JDawgtor/WASD-Detection/README.md

 #### Method 2 (Create new world)
 1. Unzip the file downloaded
 2. In the Create new world screen, click the "Datapacks" button
-3. Drag and drop the WASD Detection 1.19.2 folder
+3. Drag and drop the "WASD Detection" folder
 4. Apply the datapack
 5. Create new world